-- Offers feeless, instantaneous transactions, as well as unlimited scalability, making Nano ideal for peer-to-peer transactions.
+- Offers feeless, instantaneous transactions, as well as practically unlimited scalability, making Nano ideal for peer-to-peer transactions.

 - The network requires minimal resources, no high-power mining hardware, and can process high transaction throughput.

-- To date, the Nano network has processed over four million transactions with an unpruned ledger size of only 1.7GB.
+- To date, the Nano network has processed over fourteen million transactions with an unpruned ledger size of only 7.5GB.

 - For a more in-depth look at Nano, please read our whitepaper